Tri-Scalar CFT and Holographic Bi-Fishchain Model: Conclusion

-Finally, we can furthermore follow the method in \cite{Gromov1907} to quantize the bi-fishchain Model.
-The result is like as that in fishchain model : While the classical model was formulated on the lightcone of five dimensional flat spacetime, described in (\ref{cone}), after the quantization the quantum bi-fishchain model will live on $AdS_4$ with radius $\sim {1\over \xi}$, where $\xi$ is the ‘t Hooft coupling defined in tri-scalar Lagrangian (\ref{xi}). \\
+1. Begin with the bi-fishchain Hamiltonian \be H=\sum_i{P_i^2\over 2}-J\ \prod_i \(-X_i\cdot X_{i+1}\)^{-\kappa\over J} \ee where $\kappa=2$ now.
+We can impose the primary constrains and secondary constrains, and then follow the method in \cite{Gromov1907} to quantize the bi-fishchain model.
+The derivation steps are the same as the fishchain model and result is the same : While the classical model was formulated on the lightcone of four dimensional flat spacetimed, described in (\ref{cone}), after the quantization the quantum bi-fishchain model will live on $AdS_4$ with radius $\sim {1\over \xi}$, where $\xi$ is the ‘t Hooft coupling defined in tri-scalar Lagrangian (\ref{xi}).

+2. Note that the conformal symmetry of the fishnet theory is nontrivial due to double trace coupling.
+While a solution to this aspect has been extensively studied, particularly for the Fishnet version of N = 4 SYM, there seems to be a lack of detailed investigations on conformality for the fishnet version of ABJM, apart from the study mentioned in \cite{Mamroud}.
+This issue needs further clarification.